101Toast101/ai-auto-bot/README.md

 3. Go to **Tokens** section and add social media platform tokens
 4. Click **Save Config** to save your settings (encrypted automatically)

+## OAuth provider configuration

+You can provide OAuth client credentials either via environment variables (for power users / CI) or at runtime using the in-app Provider Configuration modal.

+- Quick (recommended for non-developers):
+    - Open the app, click a platform's **Connect** button.
+    - If no credentials are found, the app will prompt you to enter Client ID, Client Secret and Redirect URI.
+    - Save the settings — secrets are encrypted on disk and used by the main process for token exchanges.

+- For developers / CI:
+    - Copy `.env.example` to `.env` and fill in the required variables.
+Example variables shown include `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`, and `REDIRECT_URI`.
+    - The app reads `process.env` values on startup and prefers in-app saved provider config if present.

+Security notes:
+- Never commit a real `.env` file to source control.
+Use `.env.example` as a template only.
+- Provider secrets saved in the app are encrypted at rest and stored under `data/`.
+They are machine-specific and cannot be decrypted on another machine without the encryption key.
+- If you supply `ENCRYPTION_KEY` in `.env`, it should be a hex-encoded 32-byte key (64 hex chars).
+If omitted, the app will generate a development key at `data/.encryption_key` (do not commit this file).

 ## Project Structure

 ```